Pranavtiwari30/GuideWire-DevTrails-ShiftShield-ZeroBias/README.md

 Traditional insurance requires riders to manually prove their income loss.
 Forms, screenshots, back-and-forth with adjusters.
 It does not work for a ₹5 premium product.

 ShiftShield uses the **platform's own performance data** as claim evidence.
-If the delivery platform's system shows that a rider's completion rate, rank, or delivery count dropped during a weather event — that IS the proof.
+If the delivery platform's system shows that a rider's completion rate, rank, or delivery count dropped during a weather event, that IS the proof.
 The platform already tracks this.
 We just read it.

 **Implementation plan:**